 alcohol should avoid quitting "cold turkey."
 Intake

 of alcohol should be limited over a period of time, rather than

 completely eliminated, in order to prevent associated symptoms that

 may become life-threatening.
 It is for this reason that it's often

 highly advised that those who attempt to kick their drinking habit

 do so with the help of a health professional or counselor.

 More about alcohol withdrawal around the Web:

-- Expert guide from About.com with information on the causes and
+- Check out expert information on the causes and

 symptoms of alcohol withdrawal including specific treatment options.